-The Total Habitat Score is a single continuous GIS layer that quantifies the important Population and Habitat Variables for GRSG within the First Level Assessment Area.
-The Total Habitat Score is then combined with the output of the Total Anthropogenic Score that affect GRSG Habitat Function to produce the final Montana HQT Basemap (a continuous GIS layer; see Section 3.2.2).
+The Total Habitat Score is a single continuous GIS layer that quantifies the important Population and Habitat Variables for sage-grouse within the First Level Assessment area.
+It is calculated by averaging all the Habitat Scores specific to the Population and Habitat Variables (listed below).
+The Total Habitat Score is then combined with the output of the Total Anthropogenic Score that affect sage-grouse Habitat Function to produce the final Montana HQT Basemap (a continuous GIS layer; see Section 3.2.4).
 The following sections describe the scoring process that was used for each Population and Habitat Variable used to calculate the Total Habitat Score.